DanDon01/call-in-sick-bot/README-masterplan.md

 This is achieved by transcribing the user's speech to text and then using ElevenLabs' Model Context Protocol (MCP) (specifically, ElevenLabs' advanced text-to-speech API) to produce a lifelike voice output with the desired sickly effects.

+This project is designed for the ElevenLabs Demo Competition, showcasing practical and creative uses of the MCP API.
+The build is powered entirely by ElevenLabs tech and built in Visual Studio Code using Claude 3.5 via GitHub Copilot Agents.

 ### Key Features and Flow

 1. The user records a voice message (their spoken excuse) through the app.
-2. The app uses speech-to-text (STT) (powered by Whisper) to transcribe the audio into text.
-3. The transcribed text is augmented with "sick" effects in text form (e.g. adding "cough ... sniff" cues).
+2. The transcribed text is augmented with "sick" effects in text form (e.g. adding "cough ... sniff" cues).
-4. ElevenLabs' text-to-speech (TTS) API (MCP) generates an audio clip from the augmented text, using a natural voice that sounds congested or hoarse.
+3. ElevenLabs' text-to-speech (TTS) API (MCP) generates an audio clip from the augmented text, using a natural voice that sounds congested or hoarse.
-5. The resulting audio message is played back to the user (which they could use as an excuse recording).
+4. The resulting audio message is played back to the user (which they could use as an excuse recording).

 This masterplan outlines the project structure, required tools, and step-by-step implementation guidance.
 It is written for an AI coding agent (Claude 3.5 in GitHub Copilot Agent via VS Code) to follow and build the project from an empty repository.
 Each part of the implementation is explained with clarity, emphasizing correct usage of ElevenLabs MCP and good development practices.